Skip to content

 Do all jurors have to agree for a verdict?

-Yes.
-A verdict in a Minnesota criminal case must be unanimous; whether guilty or not-guilty.
 And the judge will ask the jury to deliberate until it reaches a verdict.
-But the judge declares a mistrial if it cannot reach a verdict — deadlocks.
-We call this a hung jury.
+But if a juror sends a note to the judge saying that “one or more jurors believe further deliberations would be coercive,” the judge will inquire and may declares a mistrial if the jury cannot in good conscience reach a verdict.
+We call this a deadlocked or hung jury.

 Your criminal defense attorney